lynnlangit/TeamTeri/5_Public_Cloud_Genomics/AWS-Genomics/README.md

 # AWS for Genomics Pipelines
-Services, tools, patterns, practices and demos from AWS for Genomics pipelines
+Services, tools, patterns, practices and demos from AWS for Genomics pipelines - a conceptual example is shown in the diagram below.

 ![AWS Genomics](https://github.com/lynnlangit/TeamTeri/blob/master/Images/AWS-Genomics.png)